COST GUIDES

 1. Combi boiler costs

-A combi boiler is one of the most popular types of boiler in the UK because it provides both heating and hot water on demand and only needs a single unit, i.e. there's no need for a separate hot water cylinder.
+Combi boilers are one of the most popular choices in the UK because they provide heating and hot water on demand from a single unit.

 • Gas combi boilers use natural gas and are a common choice for any home that’s connected to the gas network